wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-configure-tls-mutual-auth.md

 > }

-Make sure to change the value of "location" to wherever your web app is located e.g. China North or China North etc.
+Make sure to change the value of "location" to wherever your web app is located e.g. China North or China East.

 ## Accessing the Client Certificate From Your Web App ##